SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 <p align="center">***</p>

-“There,” Rarity said, “It looks absolutely beautiful,” *and so do you*, she thought.
+“There,” Rarity said, “it looks absolutely beautiful,” *and so do you*, she thought.

 The dress was pink with 2 layers, one going to within an inch of the floor and the 2nd going halfway down the dress.
 It had light blue stitching about an inch from the bottom of each layer that ran along the dress.
 Going from one side to the other on her chest was a darker pink ribbon with a light blue bow in the center.